-- A restricted discretionary activity, with public and limited notification precluded unless required under sections 95A(9), 95B(2)-(4) or 95B(10) of the RMA, and constrained matters of discretion - A restricted discretionary activity, with discretion concerning notification left to councils and common matters of discretion - A discretionary activity
+- A controlled activity, with public and limited notification precluded unless it is required by the RMA, and highly constrained matters of control - A restricted discretionary activity, with public and limited notification precluded unless it is required by the RMA, and constrained matters of discretion - A restricted discretionary activity, with discretion concerning notification left to councils and typical matters of discretion - A discretionary activity

-Each of these options are discussed in terms of their social, economic, cultural and environ mental effects, the costs and benefits of those effects, and whether those costs and benefits can be quantified (and monetised) in the sections that follow.
+In the sections of this report that follow, each of these options are discussed in terms of their social, economic, cultural and environmental effects, the costs and benefits of those effects, and whether those costs and benefits can be quantified (and monetised).
 The effectiveness of the provisions, in terms of whether they would achieve a consistent and efficient planning framework, and whether existing marine farming would continue to be managed within environmental limits is then assessed.
-Last, the certainty and sufficiency of the information available for each option is considered, and the risk of acting or not acting if uncertain or insufficient information is available.
+Last, the certainty and sufficiency of the information available for each option is considered, as well as the risk of acting or not acting if uncertain or insufficient information is available.